M. Sakhawat Hussain

-adviser to the 2024 Bangladesh interim government of Bangladesh since August 2024.
+adviser to the Interim government of Bangladesh since August 2024.

 Early life

 Hussain was born in Barisal, East Bengal, Dominion of Pakistan on 1 February 1948 in a well known Muslim family of Barisal.
 He achieved his Secondary School Certificate (SSC) in 1963 from Karachi, Higher Secondary Certificate (HSC) in 1965 from Islamia Science College (Karachi), Pakistan.
 He passed Command and Staff College Mirpur, Dhaka, Bangladesh in 1979 and obtained symbol PSC.

 He graduated from the United States Army Command and General Staff College (USACGSC) 1981–1982.
 He earned a master's degree in strategic studies from the Quaid-i-Azam University, Mphil Pt-11 with NDC, Bangladesh.
 He qualified from National Defence College, Pakistan obtained symbol NDC.

 Career

-Hussain was commissioned in the Pakistan Army in 1969 from PMA, Kakul into the 4 Medium Regiment of the Artillery Corps.
-After completing his young officers' course from Nowshera and Quetta, he joined the Regiment as a gun position officer in the forward location at Khuiratta.
-He was posted in Kutton during the 1971 war as a Lieutenant and Command Post Officer, and thereafter taken into internment in August 1971.
+Hussain was commissioned in the Pakistan Army in 1966 from PMA, Kakul into the 4 Medium Regiment of the Artillery Corps.
+After completing his young officers' course from Nowshera and Quetta, he joined the regiment as a gun position officer in the forward location at Khuiratta.
+He was posted in Kutton during the 1971 war as a lieutenant and command post officer, and thereafter taken into internment in August 1971.

-Hussain joined the Bangladesh Army in 1972 upon that country's independence and promoted to Captain.
-He served as Captain commanding a BDR Company in 1972-1974.
-Promoted to Major in 1974, he was Brigade GSO-2 (Operations) of 46th Infantry Brigade in 1974-1975.
-He was then made Battery Commander in 1975-1978, as Major and GSO-2 (Training) of an Artillery Brigade 1978-1979, as Second in Command of an Artillery Battalion in 1979-1982.
-He was promoted to Lieutenant Colonel in 1982 and posted in GHQ as ADC to General Ershad.
+Hussain joined the Bangladesh Army in 1972 upon that country's independence and promoted to captain.
+He served as captain commanding a BDR company in 1972-1974.
+Promoted to major in 1974, he was brigade GSO-2 (operations) of 46th Infantry Brigade in 1974-1975.
+He was then made battery commander in 1975-1978, as major and GSO-2 (training) of an artillery brigade 1978-1979, as second in command of an artillery battalion in 1979-1982.
+He was promoted to lieutenant colonel in 1982 and posted in GHQ as ADC to General Ershad.
 He commanded an artillery battalion in Comilla Cantonment 1985-1986.
-Promoted to Colonel in 1986, he served in the DGFI until 1988, and thereafter as senior Adjutant in the Bangladesh Military Academy until 1991.
-He commanded the Jessore Sector of Bangladesh Rifles as a Colonel until 1994.
-Promoted to Brigadier in 1994, till 1998, he commanded an Infantry Brigade in Rangamati.
+Promoted to colonel in 1986, he served in the DGFI until 1988, and thereafter as senior adjutant in the Bangladesh Military Academy until 1991.
+He commanded the Jessore Sector of Bangladesh Rifles as a colonel until 1994.
+Promoted to brigadier in 1994, till 1998, he commanded an infantry brigade in Rangamati.
 Thereafter he commanded two artillery brigades and retired in 2002.
 Following the 2006–2008 Bangladeshi political crisis, he was appointed as a commissioner in the Election Commission headed by A. T. M. Shamsul Huda in 2007 and served till 2012.

 Hussain became an individual researcher in national security and defense, a columnist and security analyst.